 a taste of the Los Angeles Chocolate Salon

-The exciting thing I am discovering after researching fine chocolate in earnest for the past six years is that there are chocolate events being held around the world, and you can find one in some part of the world at pretty much any given time.
+The exciting thing I am discovering after researching fine chocolate in earnest since 2009 is that there are chocolate events being held around the world, and you can find one in some part of the world at pretty much any given time.
 As we’d been in northern California to meet chocolate makers in San Francisco and explore the world of wine and chocolate in California wine country, it seemed a no-brainer to stick around for the Los Angeles Chocolate Salon, a chocolate event put on the folks at TasteTV.

 Having been to much larger chocolate events like the Salon du Chocolat in Paris which now has as many as 550 participating chocolate-related exhibitors, I was a bit disappointed in the ultra-small size of the LA Chocolate Salon with only approximately 35 participants.
 And the stark lower-level windowless room in which the Pasadena event was held did not add to the ambiance.
 But for the most part, the chocolate we tasted was excellent.
 Even more concerning than the lack of character in the event’s venue was the fact that because there was a limited number of vendors, there were lineups at each and every chocolate stall we wanted to visit.
 We spent as much time waiting in line, as we did actually talking to the chocolatiers and sampling their chocolate.
 Kind of takes the pleasure out of what should be an extremely pleasurable event.